15 Best Solar Companies in Big Lake, MN (2025 Reviews)

 How much solar panel capacity do I need for my house?

-Solar panel capacity is how much energy the panels can produce under ideal conditions (a sunny day around noon).
-The average household has to install between 20 and 35 panels to cover their typical energy usage.
+Solar panel capacity is the amount of energy the panels can produce under ideal conditions (a sunny day around noon).
+The average household requires between 20 and 35 panels to account for their typical energy usage.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert’s opinion on the top solar companies featured here, follow this link.